hailiang-wang/mark-markdown-up/README.m.md

 modules to exclude:

     markup foo.m.md -o foo.md -e latexrender,youtubembed

+To watch directory and subdirectories:

+    markup -w PATH

+Where PATH is a directory path, e.g. `.`, `/home/user`.

 To see usage instructions, including a list of enabled modules, supply the -h or --help arguments: